vfs-sct/0ct0-GONE/README.md

 BUGS/WARNINGS
 ===================
 -Octo can continue gaining fuel after his fuelbar has been filled.
 This does not harm the game.
+-Numerical keys above 2 have no associated tool and will break the game if used.
 -The crafting screen has several object recipes implemented, but few are complete.
 The recipes that are not complete have no required ingredients and can be crafted infinitely.
 Crafting these items will not harm the game, but serves no purpose.
 -The player will need to get quite close to the space ship currently to activate crafting/refuelling.